brianmccrory/jazzofjapan/_albums/hitomi-nishiyama-trio-music-in-you.md

    - {url: "https://youtu.be/yISB24JE5J8", comment: "Audio sample from track #4 “Unfolding Universe”, which was awarded third place in the jazz category of the International Songwriters Competition"}
    - {url: "https://youtu.be/bEaAs7MVJwU", comment: "This video contains samples of all the tracks on this album"}
 audio:
+other_links:
+   - {url: "http://akikoikeuchi.silk.to/", comment: "Cover art: Thread sculpture by Akiko Ikeuchi"}
 ---
 Hitomi Nishiyama's 2011 album *Music In You* features an established trio that shares a cohesive sensibility, creating beautiful textural moods with European-flavored jazz influences.
 As befits a group of skilled jazz musicians, the players breathe as one while creating textures of sound, restrained yet deep with emotion.